vitaanatis/gaming-escape/readme.md

 # Features
 100+ games

-Trying to fix geforce now currently.
-Let me know if it works.
-SwarthyLeader80 on Discord.
+Geforce now actually works on this proxy unlike many others.

 It is static, so all you need to do to clone it, is fork this , name it (your github name).github.io, and host it on github pages.